FOSSBilling/FOSSBilling/GOVERNANCE.md

 There are no specific skill requirements and no formal selection process.
 A contributor's elevation to the role of maintainer will be done after discussion by, and at the discretion of, the steering committee.

-Maintainer status can be removed if somebody demonstrates disruptive behaviour, if they resign, or if they do not participate in the community or contribute to the project for 6 months.
+Maintainer status can be removed if somebody demonstrates disruptive behavior, if they resign, or if they do not participate in the community or contribute to the project for 6 months.
 This would be decided by a majority consensus of the steering committee.

 ## Steering Committee